SumZer0-git/EDAPGui/readme.md

 If you are going to run dist/EDAPGui.exe, you need to have the template directory so your path would be ./templates/<file>

 ## Known Limitations
- * As described in the constraints, if you jump into a system with 2 suns next to each other, will likely over heat and drop from Supercruis
+ * If you jump into a system with 2 suns next to each other, will likely over heat and drop from Supercruise.
  * The target alignment goal is to perform 1 roll and 1 pitch action to align close to taget.
 If you have wrong rates for your ship then you will overshoot or undershoot.
 The algorithm attempts to align the nav point on the Y axis (north or south, depending on which is closer)
  * Have seen a few cases where after doing refueling, depending on ship acceleration, we don't get away from Sun far enough before engaging FSD